jidongxiao/networksecurity/labs/mitm_ssh/README.md

 Victim enters "yes" and types the password.
 ![alt text](lab-mitm-ssh-victim-ssh-p2.png "victim ssh connects")

-After typing the password, the connection will be closed.
+After typing the password, the victim will connect to the real SSH server and can then run SSH commands as normal.
 ![alt text](lab-mitm-ssh-victim-ssh-p3.png "victim ssh connects")

 4. The attacker, now should see the user's user name and password on the terminal which runs the attacking script, as shown in this screenshot: